 “I want to get as many people involved as possible!
 The magnitude of the effect will be greater,” Ramanan says of the next UConn Just Us Moving Program (JUMP) event, which is scheduled for the week after we talk.
 JUMP’s mission is to get people moving more and eating more healthy food.

-The focus of the program, which is sponsored by the Aetna Foundation and run by the Urban League of Greater Hartford and the Connecticut Convergence Institute for Translation in Regenerative Engineering at UConn Health, is on feeling good and avoiding or controlling diabetes, a big problem in the neighborhoods of North Hartford that lack grocery stores.
+The program, which is sponsored by the Aetna Foundation and run by the Connecticut Convergence Institute for Translation in Regenerative Engineering at UConn Health, is situated in the Urban League of Greater Hartford and provides the tools to avoid or control diabetes, a big problem in the neighborhoods of North Hartford that lack grocery stores.
 Ramanan will be manning the sugar table, a display and short presentation he designed along with fellow student Vishruthi Palanivel.
 They use piles of sugar packets to illustrate to kids just how much sugar you should consume in a day versus how much sugar is in common convenience foods.
 (Spoiler: a single Gatorade’s mountain of sugar dwarfs the daily limit.)

 Ramanan learned of JUMP through through associate professor Zhao Helen Wu during his first year.
 He and a buddy from engineering school in undergrad had already started working on health disparity issues, and JUMP’s mission fit right in.
 He began working on the presentations, and then this summer he started work on aeroponic food towers in the Urban League’s building in the Asylum Hill neighborhood.
 The food towers can grow greens, herbs, and small vegetables year-round using water, nutrients, and light provided by the Urban League.
 Essentially, it’s an indoor community garden — the plan is to have each one adopted by a local family, who can plant what they want and harvest whenever they like, just by visiting the Urban League location where their food tower lives.